numbpill3d/basednet/README.md

 BasedNet is a next-generation indie web platform that allows users to create, customize, and host personal websites with P2P hosting, webrings, and AI-powered discovery.

+## Deployment Status

+This project is deployed on Vercel.
+Check out the live version at [basednet.vercel.app](https://basednet.vercel.app).

 ## Features

 - **Personal Websites**: Create and customize your own personal website with HTML, CSS, and JavaScript